Herinjiva/core_genome_tree/README.md

 Or you can manually modified blast_bin and working_directory variable.

 ## make core genome
-**Requirement** : make_core_genome.py (Jean-Noël Lorenzi)
+**Requirement** : make_core_genome.py (Jean-Noël Lorenzi), core_extract.py
-Once you have your blast result, run the above python script to determine the core genome of all your species.
+Once you have your blast result, run the first above python script to determine the core genome of all your species.In order to construct a fasta file of the core, use the python script core_extract.py.
+This script will put holomologous protein,which constitute the core genome, in a fasta file.
+The number of fasta file created is the size of the core genome.
 Locally:
 ```
 python make_core_genome;py **blast_output_directory** **run_name** **core_output_directory**
+python core_extract.py -core_list core_output_directory/core_run_name.txt -homolog -homolog_run_name.txt -taxa_name prot/
 ```

 If you are working on PBS cluster, use the core_genome_wrapper.py: